Constitution Day at Memorial Stadium

 Kansas University Memorial Stadium

-KU fans are invited to recite the Preamble to the Constitution before the Jayhawks face Central Michigan.
-This is also Family Weekend and Band Day.
+KU fans are invited to recite the Preamble to the Constitution before the Jayhawks face the Scarlet Knights.
 The Preamble will be displayed on the video board in the stadium.
 Chancellor Douglas Girod will lead the recitation while Elizabeth Berghout, carillonneur, rings the bells from the Campanile.
 Following the Preamble, the Marching Jayhawks will play the national anthem.

 The Dole Institute of Politics presents

 Senior Judge, United States District Court

 Chief Judge, United States District Court